P-Genly/spring-boot-graphql/README.md

 ### What is directives ?
 The directives is annotation to handle `GraphQL` data responses.
 You can define a custom directive to apply a specific behavior.

-### Step 1 - Create and apply you're directive :
+### Step 1 - Create and apply your directives :
-At first, you need to declare you're directives in `graphqls` file :
+At first, you need to declare your directives in `graphqls` file :
 ```graphqls
 directive @<customNameDirective>(<argument>: <type>!) on FIELD_DEFINITION
 ```